runbert/homebridge-tibber-lightsensor/README.md

 [![Try homebridge-tibber-lightsensor on RunKit](https://badge.runkitcdn.com/homebridge-tibber-lightsensor.svg)](https://npm.runkit.com/homebridge-tibber-lightsensor)

 # homebridge-tibber-lightsensor
-Tibber lightsensor is a plugin for Homebridge.
+:zap: Tibber lightsensor is a plugin for Homebridge and makes it possible to see your real time power consumption from Tibber in iOS/Homekit without the need to install a third party app!

-It fetches the current watt usage of your house and displays it as a lightsensor (lux) in Homekit.
-Using a built in timer, it can update the Home app UI with a new value as often as you'd like (default value is set to update once each second).
+:bulb: The plugin fetches the current watt usage from your Tibber Pulse and displays it as a lightsensor (lux) in Homekit.
+Using a built in timer, it can update the Home app UI with a new value as often as you'd like.
 For instance 10 Watt from Tibber API is displayed as 10 lux in Home app.

+:heart: This wouldn't be possible without Tibber and their great open API.

 ## Screenshots